Success leaves clues

 Over time your beliefs go underground, becoming sub-conscious.
 Although you’re no longer consciously aware of them, they guide each decision and action you take.

 Some beliefs eventually become obsolete.
 You forget they exist and never modify them.
 This causes you to feel stuck, sabotage your success or retreat from risky opportunities.

 Pay attention.
 Start to recognize when this occurs.
-Then identify which belief caused you to feel that way.
+Then identify which belief triggered that specific emotion.
 Consider whether that belief still holds true.
-Or maybe it’s time to modify that thought.
+Or, maybe it’s time to modify that thought.